Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Quantum Reinforcement Learning-based Solution

 Within the PPO framework, the critic network estimates the state-value function \( V(\boldsymbol{s}_t) \), which quantifies the expected discounted cumulative reward achievable from state $\boldsymbol{s}_t$.
 It is mathematically expressed as

 where \( \gamma\in[0,\,1] \) denotes the discount factor that controls the relative importance of future rewards, and \( r_{t+i} \) represents the instantaneous reward defined in \eqref{reward}.
-To further reduce the variance of policy-gradient estimates while maintaining low bias, PPO incorporates the GAE technique to approximate the advantage function.
+To further reduce the variance of policy-gradient estimates while maintaining low bias, PPO incorporates the generalized advantage estimation (GAE) technique to approximate the advantage function.
 The GAE is given by

 where $\omega\in[0,\,1]$ is the GAE smoothing coefficient that governs the bias-variance tradeoff in advantage estimation by weighting multi-step temporal-difference errors over different horizons.

 To maintain training stability and prevent excessively large policy updates, PPO employs a clipping mechanism that explicitly constrains the deviation between the updated policy and the previous policy.
 While the learning rate uniformly scales the size of updates, the clipping operation enforces a trust region around the old policy, ensuring that policy updates remain within a controlled range.
 Specifically, the probability ratio between the current and previous policies is restricted within the interval \( [1 - \epsilon, 1 + \epsilon] \), which can be expressed as \resizebox{\linewidth}{!}{\parbox{1.15\linewidth}{ \begin{subnumcases}{\texttt{clip}(\psi, 1- \epsilon, 1+ \epsilon) =} 1 + \epsilon, & \text{if } $\psi > 1+ \epsilon$ \\ \psi, & \text{if } $1 - \epsilon \leq \psi \leq 1+ \epsilon$ \\ 1 - \epsilon,& \text{if } $\psi < 1 - \epsilon$ \end{subnumcases} }} where $\epsilon$ is the limit adjustment parameter.
 Based on this operator, the clipped surrogate objective is given by